 Pocomoke River State Park Milburn Landing Area

-Milburn Landing, located along the northern shore of the Pocomoke River, is both more secluded and more rustic than the Shad Landing area.
+Milburn Landing, a seasonally-operated, pet-friendly campground, is located along the northern shore of the Pocomoke River.
+It is both more secluded and more rustic than the Shad Landing area.
 Indeed, guests may feel that they have lost their way while traveling the winding road to the camping area.
 Milburn Landing is operated remotely from Shad Landing.
-Campers must self register at the office upon arrival.
-Milburn Landing has 32 campsites, some with electric.
-Amenities are limited at Milburn Landing and pets are allowed in the campground.
-A dump station is available.
+Campers must self-register at the office upon arrival.
+Milburn Landing has 32 campsites, some with electric hookups.
+Amenities are limited at Milburn Landing, but there is a restroom, playground, picnic area, and dump station.

 Pocomoke River State Park Shad Landing Area

 Shad Landing campground is bounded on the west and east sides by Corkers Creek.
 The campground is a multi-looped campground with 175 campsites.
 While most of the loops are open seasonally, the Robins Nest and Waters Edge loops operate year-round.
 The sites accommodate RVs and trailers up to 30 feet in length.
 The majority of the sites are primitive, but some lucky campers can reserve the electric-only spaces.
 No matter what kind of site you stay at, you will have a picnic table, fire ring, and access to the centrally located showers, flush toilets, and laundry area.
 Don't worry about limited hookups, campers have access to potable water, and at the end of your stay, you can clean your tanks at the onsite dump station.